On the Jordan-Moore-Gibson-Thompson equation of nonlinear acoustics

 \subsection{Periodic solutions}

-As time periodic (continuous wave CW) excitations are often used in ultrasonics, the question of existence of solutions to the JMGT equation \eqref{JMGT-Westervelt} or \eqref{JMGT-Kuznetsov} under periodicity rather than initial conditions is practically relevant.
+As time-periodic \MarginRone{28.} (continuous wave CW) excitations are often used in ultrasonics, the question of existence of solutions to the JMGT equation \eqref{JMGT-Westervelt} or \eqref{JMGT-Kuznetsov} under periodicity rather than initial conditions is practically relevant.
 Indeed, imposing

 in place of initial conditions, it is immediate that when evaluating the energy identity \eqref{enid} at $t=T$, all $\Big|_0^T$ terms vanish and under the conditions \eqref{condcoeff_local}, \eqref{condcoeff_global} we end up with an estimate of the form